Ill Rahm pulls out of Players Championship

 He had been playing with world number two Scottie Scheffler and third-ranked Rory McIlroy at Sawgrass in Florida.

-Rahm, 28, has been in sensational form, winning five of the past 10 events he has played in.
+The 28-year-old has been in sensational form, winning five of the past 10 events he has played in.

+Rahm's most recent victory was at last month's Genesis Invitational, while Scheffler and McIlroy have also both won an event this year and held the number one ranking.

+Should Scheffler or McIlroy win this week's $25m (£21m) event they will return to number one as well as picking up a $4.5m first prize.